python/cpython/Doc/library/datetime.rst

 * comparison of :class:`time` to :class:`time`, where *a* is considered less than *b* when *a* precedes *b* in time.
 If one comparand is naive and the other is aware, :exc:`TypeError` is raised.
-If both comparands are aware, and have the same :attr:`tzinfo` member, the common :attr:`tzinfo` member is ignored and the base times are compared.
-If both comparands are aware and have different :attr:`tzinfo` members, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).
+If both comparands are aware, and have the same :attr:`tzinfo` attribute, the common :attr:`tzinfo` attribute is ignored and the base times are compared.
+If both comparands are aware and have different :attr:`tzinfo` attributes, the comparands are first adjusted by subtracting their UTC offsets (obtained from ``self.utcoffset()``).
 In order to stop mixed-type comparisons from falling back to the default comparison by object address, when a :class:`time` object is compared to an object of a different type, :exc:`TypeError` is raised unless the comparison is ``==`` or ``!=``.
 The latter cases return :const:`False` or :const:`True`, respectively.

 * hash, use as dict key